-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 27 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Alan Salt, Principal Amendments after determination Department for Education school number 878-4109 Age range 11 to 18 secondary school 1 and sixth form Early Years provision No Type of school Academy Admissions authority Education South West Normal round intake, (relevant age group) Year 7 and Year 12 Published Admission Number 2025-26 150 in Year 7 30 in Year 122 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to transport support from Devon County Council 3 Yes - if the LA accepts that there are no other means to enable attendance and engagement in further education.
-School uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting Application Form D-CAF5 below, at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 7 February 2025

+Policy published on school website 15 March 2025

+Policy contact Alan Salt, Principal

+Amendments after determination

+DfE school number 878-4109

+Age range 11 to 18 secondary school 1 and sixth form

+Early Years provision No

+Type of school Academy

+Admission authority Education South West

+Normal round intake Year 7 and Year 12

+PAN for 2026-27 150 in Year 7 30 in Year 122

+Priority for children from another setting No

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to transport support from Devon County Council Yes - if the LA accepts that there are no other means to enable attendance and engagement in further education.

+School uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting

+Application Form D-CAF5 below , at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office

+Supplementary Information Form Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.

 Academic criteria to access courses General requirements to access courses: a minimum of 5 9-6 grades including GCSE grade 4 or 5 in English and maths for any entry to any Level 3 course.
 Art and Design A level - grade 6 or above in GCSE Art Art and Design BTEC Level 3 Diploma - grade 5 in GCSE Art and Design or grade A in D&T Graphics or D&T Product Design grade 4 in English Language or Literature.
 Biology A level - GCSE grade 6 in English and Maths.
 Grade 6-6 or above in Core and Additional Science or 6-6.5 or above in Triple Sciences (grade 6 must be in Biology).
 GCSE Applied Science or Level 2 BTEC Science will not be accepted as a route to A level Biology.
 Chemistry A level - GCSE grade 6 in English and Maths.
 Grade 6-6 or above in Combined Science or 6-6.5 or above in Triple Sciences (grade 6 must be in Chemistry).
 GCSE Applied Science or Level 2 BTEC Science will not be accepted as a route to A level Chemistry.
 Computer Science A level - GCSE grade 5 or above in English.
 Grade 5 or above in Computer Science if taken.
 Students may take this course without having taken GCSE Computer Science.
+English Language and English Literature A level - Grade 5 or above in GCSE English Language and English Literature.